Saint Cloud 5/2 90

 summer hat – she stood before the mirror –

-the man who had introduced Brandt Commentary to
+the man who had introduced Brandt to

 her – that day at the art exhibition –